 In the early morning of August 27, 1990, Vaughan and three members of Clapton's touring entourage boarded a Bell 206B, which was the third in a series of four helicopters to travel to Chicago's Midway Airport.
 The pilot, who was unqualified to operate a helicopter in foggy weather conditions, failed to gain enough altitude to fly the aircraft over a nearby ski hill, where it crashed shortly after take-off.
 Stevie and the four others on board were all killed instantly.

-The band had originally planned to visit England, France and Switzerland in September after being absent from the European touring circuit for over two years, but the rest of the tour was canceled.
+The band had originally planned to visit England, France, The Netherlands and Switzerland in September 1990 which had been absent from the European touring circuit for over two years, but the rest of the tour had to be cancelled.